Paul Kirkland FRCS (Eng) FRCS (ORL-HNS)

 You will find Paul entered on the General Medical Council’s Specialist Register (GMC number 3335534).

 Rebecca works behind the scenes in administration.
 She is the friendly and welcoming voice on the end of the phone helping to book patients into clinics, dealing with any queries, and liasing with hospitals and insurance companies.
-She is on hand to answer any questions – however small; and she will be your first port of call when booking an appointment or requesting information.
+She is on hand to answer any questions – however small.
+Rebecca is your first port of call when booking an appointment or requesting information.

 Her role is versatile, when she’s not on the phone running the day to day business, Rebecca is involved in the marketing and PR for The ENT Clinic.